amsb/react-evoke/README.md

 ## Caveats

 * This library uses `React.Context` `Consumer`'s `unstable_observedBits` internally to limit consumer updates to only those "subscribing" to the modified substate.
-This unstable/experimental feature of `React` may be replaced by an alternative mechanism to accomplish the same end.
+This unstable/experimental feature of `React` may be removed/replaced in future version of React.
 * This library makes use of [`Suspense`](https://reactjs.org/docs/code-splitting.html#suspense) in a way that might not yet be officially sanctioned.

 ## Rationale